umijs/umi/docs/plugin/umi-plugin-react.md

 });
 ```

-`sw.*` Events are synchronized with events in [register-service-worker] (https://www.npmjs.com/package/register-service-worker).
+`sw.*` Events are synchronized with events in [register-service-worker](https://www.npmjs.com/package/register-service-worker).
 For more usage, please refer to the link above.

 ### hd